Jacob Adler: Childhood and youth

 He left the factory, becoming a raznoschik, a peddler; his memoir hints at back-door assignations with "servant girls and chambermaids"; by his own description, his life at this point was just a step from a life of crime.
 Through his uncle Arke, "a hot theater lover", he became interested in the theater, at first in the beauty of Olga Glebova and the cut of Ivan Kozelsky's clothes, but he had the good fortune to be in one of the great theater cities of his time.

-At 17 he became the leader of Glebova's claque, was working as a copyist for lawyers, and going out to a theater, a tavern, or a party every night.
+By age 17 he became the leader of Glebova's claque, was working as a copyist for lawyers, and was going out to a theater, a tavern, or a party every night.
 He would later draw on his own life at this time for his portrayal of Protosov in Tolstoy's The Living Corpse.
-Over the next few years he had numerous love affairs, and was prevented from a love marriage with one Esther Raizel because his own dubious reputation compounded the taint of his mother's divorce.
+Over the next few years he had numerous love affairs, and was prevented from a love marriage with one Esther Raizel because of his own dubious reputation compounded by the taint of his mother's divorce.
 He survived another pogrom, but his family was financially ruined by the destruction of their possessions and the theft of their money.

 In writing about this period in his memoir, Adler mentions attending and admiring performances by Israel Grodner, a Brody singer and improvisational actor who would soon become one of the founders of professional Yiddish theater.
 A song of Grodner's about an old father turned away by his children would later be the germ of the idea for The Yiddish King Lear.
 He writes that he would have become a Brody singer, like Grodner, except "I had no voice".
-This lack of a singing voice would be a major factor in the direction of his acting career: according to Rosenfeld, although Yiddish theater was long dominated by vaudevilles and operettas, "He was the only Yiddish actor to rely entirely on classics and translations of modern European plays."
+This lack of a singing voice would be a major factor in the direction of his acting career: according to Rosenfeld, although Yiddish theater was long dominated by vaudevilles and operettas, "he was the only Yiddish actor to rely entirely on classics and translations of modern European plays."